ZhaoyangLi-1/ORIC/README.md

 --num_images: Number of image pairs to use.
 The total number of Q&A pairs ≈ 2 × num_images × num_objects.

---llm_model: OpenAI model name (e.g., gpt-4o-2024-08-06).
+--llm_model: OpenAI model name (e.g., gpt-5-2025-08-07).

 --reject_prompt: Prompt template used to formulate questions.

 --split: Dataset split to use: `train` or `val`.
-- `train`: generates ORIC-style training data
+- `train`: Produces ORIC-style training data.
-- `val`: generates ORIC-Bench evaluation data
+- `val`: Produces ORIC-Bench evaluation data.

 This step produces ORIC-style Q&A pairs ready for inference.
 We already provide generated questions in the outputs folder for dirrectly using.